andreasabel/inCode/entry/introduction-to-singletons-1.md

 The Singleton Pattern
 ---------------------

-A singleton in Haskell is a type that has exactly one inhabitant, and whose constructor (when pattern matched on) reveals its type.
+A singleton in Haskell is a type that, for each instantiation its type variables, has exactly one inhabitant, and whose constructor (when pattern matched on) reveals its type.

 ``` {.haskell}
 data SingDS :: DoorState -> Type where